Maine Medicaid for Seniors & Long-Term Care

-MaineCare long-term care has separate financial rules from standard MaineCare
+MaineCare long-term care is administered separately from standard MaineCare

 What MaineCare covers for seniors and people needing long-term care